IRL2/nanover-docs/source/installation.rst

   <https://github.com/IRL2/nanover-protocol?tab=readme-ov-file#developer-installation>`_
   in the README of the `nanover-protocol repository <https://github.com/IRL2/nanover-protocol>`_ on GitHub.

-* If you want to customise the NanoVer iMD Unity3D application, instructions for obtaining the source code are available in the `nanover-imd repository <https://github.com/IRL2/nanover-imd>`_ on GitHub .
+* If you want to customise the NanoVer iMD-VR Unity3D application, instructions for obtaining the source code are available in the `nanover-imd repository <https://github.com/IRL2/nanover-imd>`_ on GitHub .

 * If you want to build your own VR application that interfaces with NanoVer, the NanoVer Unity3D libraries are available